AlphaWang/alpha-notes/english/04_mail.md

   > I am currently tied up with something but I will connect with you once I am free.

+- *信息不足；You are wasting my time.*

+  > Being respectful of time let’s regroup when more details become available.

+- 没人知道；Nobody has a clue.

+  > I failed to find any knowledge keeper for this.

+- 你不礼貌；The way you speak to me is disrespectful.

+  > I encourage you to reevaluate the way you are speaking to me, as the disrespect you are currently displaying towards me is not welcomed nor will it be tolerated.

 - *这是你的职责； Do your job!*

   > It is my understanding that you are the appropriate person to contact in regards to this.
 But if there’s is someone better equipped for this let me know.

 - *这不是我负责； That’s not my job*

-  > This falls outside of my responsibilities, but I would be happy to connect you with someone who can help.
+  > - This falls outside of my responsibilities, but I would be happy to connect you with someone who can help.
-  > --> I’m not the correct person to assist with this, but I am happy to connect you with XX who will be able to help.
+  > - I’m not the correct person to assist with this, but I am happy to connect you with XX who will be able to help.
-  > --> I recommend directing this issue to XX as they have the proper expertise to best assist you.
+  > - I recommend directing this issue to XX as they have the proper expertise to best assist you.

 - 这不是我的职责 Does taking on all this extra work come with extra pay?

-  > With my role expanding is there a plan to review my title and compensation to better reflect these additional responsibilities?
+  > - With my role expanding is there a plan to review my title and compensation to better reflect these additional responsibilities?
-  >
-  > --> This falls out of my job description, but if the opportunity for a role expansion becomes available I would be happy to discuss reworking my contract to better align with these new responsibilities.
+  > - This falls out of my job description, but if the opportunity for a role expansion becomes available I would be happy to discuss reworking my contract to better align with these new responsibilities.
-  >
-  > --> As my role has organically evolved, can we schedule time to review my overall compensation and discuss whether or not it is still aligned with my current role and responsibilities?
+  > - As my role has organically evolved, can we schedule time to review my overall compensation and discuss whether or not it is still aligned with my current role and responsibilities?
-  >
-  > --> Will these tasks be part of my job long-term?
+  > - Will these tasks be part of my job long-term?
 If so, is there an opportunity to reevaluate my job description, title, and overall compensation to more accurately reflect these additional responsibilities?

 - *别让我干你的活；Stop trying to make me do your work!*

-  > I am not able to offer you additional support in completing your workload.
+  > - I am not able to offer you additional support in completing your workload.
-  > --> It is my understanding that this is your responsibility.
+  > - It is my understanding that this is your responsibility.
 If that is not the case please let me know.

+- 你没干活吗，整天都干啥呢；If I’m doing your job for you, then what are you doing all day?

+  > Is there a higher priority task that is consuming all of your capacity at the moment?

 - *找我前先自己尝试解决；Try problem solving on your own before you come to me*